MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/Remove-Job.md

 ```

 ### -Id

-Specifies an array of IDs of background jobs that this cmdlet deletes.
+Deletes background jobs with the specified **Id**.
+You can enter a comma-separated array.
+The job's

-The ID is an integer that uniquely identifies the job in the current session.
+**Id** is a unique integer that identifies a job within the current session.

-It is easier to remember and type than the instance ID, but it is unique only in the current session.
-You can type one or more IDs, separated by commas.
-To find the ID of a job, type `Get-Job`.
+To find a job's **Id**, use `Get-Job` without parameters.

 ```yaml
 Type: Int32[]